DataStorytellingLab/Mapping-Art-of-Displacement/README.md

 ![Img_4](/imgs/Img_4.png)

-### Changing colors, strokes, basemaps, tooltips, and interactions in Kepler.
+### Changing colors, strokes, basemaps, tooltips, and filters in Kepler.

 Kepler gives you many options for map customization - sometimes too many and they can be nested in the layers.
 So let's focus on a just a couple things.
 The first is color.
 As you can see in the screenshot above I was able to adjust the color of the arc based upon the **source** and **target** options.
 Go ahead and play around with choosing different colors for either this layer or another layer.
 You may also specify color-coding based upon a field in the data, e.g. assign specific colors to different artists.